-Develop analytics strategies for the editorial department, work with design and development teams on major site projects to ensure appropriate analytics implementations, develop interactive databases and maps for the site, and code staff tools that improve communication and boost efficiencies.
-Developed story planner with customized views and e-mail alerts now used by more than 90 writers and editors on three continents.
-Directly supervise several editors who work on community efforts and research projects.
+Developed analytics strategies for the editorial department, worked with design and development teams on major site projects, developed interactive databases and maps for the site, and coded staff tools that improved communication and boost efficiencies.
+Developed story planner with customized views and e-mail alerts used by more than 90 writers and editors on three continents.

-Computerworld.com has won almost every major editorial online award in business-to-business journalism, including ASBPE best Web site, MIN best of the Web, and the Jesse Neal Award for best Web site.
+Joined Computerworld as a senior writer covering computer security and federal technology issues.
+Promoted to senior editor and online news editor before becoming online managing editor in 2000.
+During that time, Computerworld.com won almost every major editorial online award in business-to-business journalism, including ASBPE best Web site, MIN best of the Web, and the Jesse H. Neal Award for best Web site.